hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

-The source is again a self-contained mock source that just emits a sequence of `long` numbers and the key function is defined so that the grouping key cycles through the key space: 0, 1, 2, ..., 0, 1, 2, ...
+The source is again a self-contained mock source that just emits a sequence of `long` numbers and the key function is defined so that the grouping key cycles through the key space: 0, 1, 2, ..., `NUM_KEYS`, 0, 1, 2, ...
 This means that, over the first cycle, the pipeline observes all the keys and builds up a fixed data structure to hold the aggregation results.
 Over the following cycles it just updates the existing data.
-This aligns perfectly with the Generational Garbage Hypothesis: the objects either last through the entire computation or are short-lived temporary objects that become garbage very soon after creation.
+This aligns perfectly with the Generational Garbage
+Hypothesis: the objects either last through the entire computation or are short-lived temporary objects that become garbage very soon after creation.

 We let our source emit 400 million items and had 100 million distinct keys, so we cycled four times over the same keys.

+The `.rebalance()` operator changes Jet's default [two-stage aggregation](/docs/concepts/dag#group-and-aggregate-transform-needs-data-partitioning) to single-stage.
+It exhibited more predictable behavior in our benchmark.

 We also tested a variant where the aggregate operation uses a boxed `Long` instance as state, producing garbage every time the running score